-Sinkholes may vary in size from 1 to 600 meters (3.3 to 2,000 ft) both in diameter and depth, and vary in form from soil-lined bowls to bedrock-edged chasms.
-Sinkholes may be formed gradually or suddenly, and are found worldwide.
-The different terms for sinkholes are often used interchangeably
+Sinkholes may vary in size from 1 to 600 meters (3.3 to 2,000 ft) in diameter and depth and vary in form from soil-lined bowls to bedrock-edged chasms.
+Sinkholes may be formed gradually or suddenly and are found worldwide.
+The different terms for sinkholes are often used interchangeably.

-On the other hand, covers only a small portion of damages caused by sinkhole activity.
+On the other hand, it covers only a tiny portion of damages caused by sinkhole activity.
 Under Florida law, catastrophic ground cover collapse includes geological activity resulting in the following:

-Here in the near future to home insurance polices in the near future.
-To higher deductibles for sinkhole coverage to buy back option sometimes requiring an inspection and even excluding the coverage all together.
+Here shortly, home insurance policies will have higher deductibles for sinkhole coverage.
+To buy-back option sometimes requires an inspection and even excludes the coverage altogether.

-There are bills being passed as I write this, for more information contact me.
+Bills are being passed as I write this.
+For more information contact me.